emulsify-ds/emulsify-cli/USAGE.md

 Commands:
-  list|ls           Lists all of the components that are available for installation within your project based on the system and variant you selected install|i [name]  Install a component from within the current project's system and variant help [command]    display help for command
+  list|ls           Lists all of the components that are available for installation within your project based on the system and variant you selected install|i [name] [options] Install a component from within the current project's system and variant help [command]    display help for command

 ```